Conference. Neuroimaging and neurotherapies in Attention Deficit Hyperactivity Disorder (ADHD)

 Katya Rubia

-Professor of Cognitive and Deputy Director of the Department of Child Psychiatry/Pears Maudsley Center for Children and Young People in the King's College London, UK.
+Professor of Cognitive Neuroscience and Deputy Director of the Department of Child Psychiatry/Pears Maudsley Centre for Children and Young People at King's College London, UK.

 More events

 Conference.
-Neurotechnology: all power entails a great responsibility
+Neurotechnology: With great power comes great responsibility

 Neuroscience, neurotechnology and neurorights